Chinese Marketing Strategy

 A company’s know-how and experience in constructing marketing plans almost becomes absolute when devising a marketing strategy to enter into the Chinese Market.
+A Chinese marketing strategy will be very different to what most western companies are used to Implementing.

 Clients of ours will often ask for their websites to be translated into Mandarin after which they feel they are ready to sell to the Chinese market.
 Unfortunately this is not the case indeed there are numerous differences, which need to be consolidated.